LorMart/Unconstrained_Optimization_Methods/README.md

 # Unconstrained Optimization Methods

-This repository contains the implementation of various iterative optimization algorithms and a testing environment to assess their performance across three specific functions:
+This repository contains the implementation of various iterative optimization algorithms and a testing environment to assess their performance across three specific functions.

-- **Chained Rosenbrock Function**
-- **Ascher–Russel Boundary Value Problem**
-- **Broyden Tridiagonal Function**

 ## **Methods Implemented**
 The following optimization methods are implemented: